bikeNomad/micropython-tv-b-gone/README.md

   - `BUTTON_ACTIVE_LEVEL` is the level that the button pin will be set to when the button is pressed.
 I used 0 (low) for my circuit, but some circuits may require a high level.
   - `BUTTON_PULL` is the pull-up or pull-down setting (if any) to use for the button pin.
 This can be `None`, `Pin.PULL_UP`, or `Pin.PULL_DOWN`.
   - `RGB_LED_PIN` is the GPIO pin used for the RGB LED.
 I used GPIO 48, because it was connected to the onboard RGB LED on my development board.
 If you don't have an RGB LED, you can set this to `None` to disable the RGB LED.
+  - `RGB_LED_POWER_PIN` is the GPIO pin used to power the RGB LED, if any.
+This is used on the TinyS3.
+Use `None` if you don't have such a power pin.
   - `USER_LED_PIN` is the GPIO pin used for the monochrome LED.
 If you don't have a monochrome LED, you can set this to `None` to disable the monochrome LED.
   - `USER_LED_ACTIVE_LEVEL` is the level that the monochrome LED pin should be set to to turn the LED is on.
   - `DUTY_CYCLE` is the duty cycle to use for the IR LED.